backdrop-contrib/smtp/readme.md

 -----

 @todo

-This module has NOT BEEN TESTED and is being ported to Backdrop.
-It may work.
+This module has been installed/uninstalled/installed on Backdrop in a MAMP localhost and does not break the system.
+Saving options and the logs/pages seem to work.
+This module requires an active 3rd party SMTP server to see the results of its functionality and has not been tested in that regards yet.

 KNOWN ISSUES
 ---------------------